ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This model element takes any string up to a specific delimiter string.

-* **name**: string with the element-id (Required)
 * **args**: a string or list containing the following parameters:

   1. delimiter: defines which delimiter to use
-  2. escape: defines which escape bytes should be used Default: non-escaped
+  2. escape: defines which escape bytes should be used, default is non-escaped
+  3. consume_delimiter: defines whether the delimiter should be processed with the match, default is False

 .. code-block:: yaml